erizov/Professor/semester_8/lecture_54_data_modeling/data_lakes/README.md

 ### Comprehension

 1. Can you explain how Data Lakes works in your own words?
-2. What is the key insight or technique that makes Data Lakes efficient?
+2. What is the key insight or technDataset that makes Data Lakes efficient?

 ### Analysis